awslabs/aws-sdk-swift/reference/0.x/AWSIoTSiteWise/IoTSiteWiseClient.md

 ### `createAssetModel(input:completion:)`

 Creates an asset model from specified property and hierarchy definitions.
 You create assets from asset models.
 With asset models, you can easily create assets of the same type that have standardized definitions.
 Each asset created from a model inherits the asset model's property and hierarchy definitions.
-For more information, see <a href="https:​//docs.aws.amazon.com/iot-sitewise/latest/userguide/define-models.html">Defining asset models in the
-IoT SiteWise User Guide.
+For more information, see [Defining asset models](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/define-models.html) in the IoT SiteWise User Guide.

 ``` swift
 public func createAssetModel(input: CreateAssetModelInput, completion: @escaping (ClientRuntime.SdkResult<CreateAssetModelOutputResponse, CreateAssetModelOutputError>) -> Void)